-The spent grains from the process are fed to our herd of shorthorn cattle.
+The spent grains from the process are fed to our happy herd of shorthorn cattle.

-Distillation takes place in our recently extended custom configured twelve-plate reflux still fired by gas burners.
+Distillation takes place in our recently extended custom configured twelve-plate reflux still fired by 2 big gas burners.
 The fermented wash (or beer) is distilled a minimum of two times to produce a clean dry spirit with a soft but distinct grain character.

 Distillation #1 "strips" the alcohol out of the beer, the results are low wines at about 50-60% alcohol.

 The low wines are then further processed through Distillation #2.
 At this point we take great care in collecting only the middle cut or “hearts” from the run at up to 95% abv, discarding the “foreshots” and collecting the "heads" and "tails" (the "feints") for reprocessing.

-If we're making gin, the "Carterhead" or gin basket is loaded with botanicals, juniper berries are the key that makes gin, gin-without them- it is not.
-We open the vapour line to the gin basket; the hot alcohol vapours of the "hearts" pass through the botanicals and emerge from the still as gin at around 95-80% alcohol.
+If we're making gin, the "Carterhead" or gin basket is loaded with botanicals; juniper berries are the key that makes gin - without them it's not gin!.
+We open the vapour line to the gin basket and let the hot alcohol vapours of the "hearts" pass through the botanicals and emerge from the still as gin at around 95-80% alcohol.

 The gin is cut to strength with filtered water from the property, then bottled and labelled onsite

-In the case of our seasonal cherry and harvest gins or our pastis, rather than vapour infusion, the botanicals are steeped in spirit- extracting flavour and colour.
+In the case of our seasonal cherry and harvest gins, or our pastis, rather than vapour infusion, some or all of the botanicals are steeped in spirit - extracting flavour and colour.